AnastasiiaDem/Taskery2/README.md

 - Quill Rich Text Editor

 #### How to Access:
-Visit [taskery2.vercel.app](https://taskery2.vercel.app) to explore my portfolio website.
+Visit [taskery2.vercel.app](https://taskery2.vercel.app) to manage your projects efficiently.